 Located just north of the Entertainment District in downtown Old Toronto, this money changer has over 100 currencies for sale.
-You can also order cash online to be picked up later.
+Or, order cash online for pickup later.
 It’s open seven days a week and also offers a currency buyback program.

 2. Wall Street Finance

-You can find this exchange store on Yonge Street in the heart of downtown, open six days a week.
-You can exchange currencies for more than 50 countries and pay with cash or debit card in store.
+You’ll find this exchange store on Yonge Street in the heart of downtown, open six days a week.
+Exchange currencies for more than 50 countries and pay with cash or debit card in store.

 3. Kantor Currency Exchange

 Kantor’s Toronto Branch can be found on Runnymede Road, close to the metro station.
 It sells more than 70 currencies and is open all week, except for Sundays.

 Tips for getting the best deal when exchanging money

 - Shop around.
 It pays to compare your options before you head out the door.
 Call three to four businesses for quotes or check their rates online to make sure you’re getting the best deal.

 - Know the interbank rate.
 Use Google or Reuters to check the mid-market rate, AKA the interbank rate, which is the rate that the banks trade at.
 Steer clear of companies that aren’t charging something similar.